To implement an access control policy, a number of different components have to be in place:

 Access control devices and readers

-The second essential component is the access control reader fitted to the door, gate, or other form of entry.
+The second essential component is the physical access control reader fitted to the door, gate, or other form of entry.
 The reader must be compatible with the methods or devices used to validate users.
 It’s important to select a reader that has the ability to support multiple existing and future types of credentials - not all readers have that capability.
 Replacing readers that are not future-proof can be costly and time consuming.

 Keypad PIN readers – Users key in a PIN using the keypad.
 The system is simple and convenient but can be compromised by users sharing PINs or intruders using stolen credentials.